serg-157/WT32-SC01-PLUS-MLX90640/README.md

-# Portable thermal imaging camera based on MLX90640 sensor and WT32-SC01-PLUS multi-touch LCD screen with ESP32-S3 controller
+# Portable thermal imaging camera based on MLX90640 sensor and WT32-SC01-PLUS touch screen with ESP32-S3 onboard controller

 ## Concept

-A portable, battery-powered, low-cost thermal imaging camera with a touch screen that can take screenshots and has a built-in web server to manage them.
+A portable, battery-powered, low-cost thermal imaging camera with a touch screen that can take screenshots and has a built-in web server to download them.

 ## Hardware